kimberlycao/Lyrics-Generator/README.md

 ## Model

 **Method (2):** GPT-2 is a generative model that is capable of writing novels, news articles and even poetry.
-In order for GPT-2 to generate song lyrics, it needs to be fine-tuned
+In order for GPT-2 to generate song lyrics, it needs to be fine-tuned using lyrical data.

 ## Data